 Treatments to slow or stop progression of nearsightedness

-Researchers and clinical practitioners continue to seek more-effective approaches to stop nearsightedness from getting worse over time.
-Therapies that show the most promise to date include:
+Researchers and clinical practitioners continue to seek more-effective approaches to slow the progression of nearsightedness in children and adolescents.
+Therapies that show the most promise include:

-The topical medication, atropine.
-Topical atropine drops are commonly used to dilate the pupil of the eye, often as part of eye exams or before and after eye surgery.
-Atropine eyedrops in various doses may also help slow the progression of nearsightedness.
-The exact mechanism for this effect is unknown.
+- Atropine.
+Atropine drops are commonly used to dilate the pupil of the eye, often as part of eye exams or before and after eye surgery.
+Low doses of atropine eye drops may also help slow the progression of nearsightedness.

-Increased time outside.
-Spending time outdoors during adolescence and your early adult years may decrease the lifetime risk of nearsightedness.
-Researchers think exposure to the sun's ultraviolet (UV) rays may change the molecular structure of the sclera and cornea and help maintain a normal shape.
+- Increased time outside.
+Spending time outdoors during childhood, adolescence and the early adult years may decrease the risk of developing nearsightedness.

-Dual focus contact lenses.
-A new type of dual focus contact lens has been shown to slow the progression of nearsightedness in children between 8 and 12 years old.
+- Dual focus contact lenses.
+A type of dual focus contact lens has shown some effect in slowing progression of nearsightedness.

 Lifestyle and home remedies

-Protect your eyes from the sun.
-Wear sunglasses that block ultraviolet (UV) radiation.
+- Protect your eyes from the sun.

 Preparing for an appointment